 Major Economic Indicators That Affect the NZD/USD Pair

 There are numerous economic indicators that affect the exchange rate of the NZD USD pair.
-These include:
+These include the following:

-- The RBNZ (Reserve Bank of New Zealand)’s policy decisions on the Official Cash Rate and interest rates.
+- The Reserve Bank of New Zealand (RBNZ)’s policy decisions on the Official Cash Rate and interest rates.

-- The CPI (Consumer Price Index) of both countries.
-This gives information about price changes in consumer items and measures consumer inflation.
+- The Consumer Price Index (CPI) of both countries.
+This gives information about price changes in consumer items, and measures consumer inflation.

-- Producer Price Index of both countries – this reflects the performance of private sector organisations, with both the Output and Input indexes measuring prices
+- The Producer Price Index of both countries.
+This reflects the performance of private-sector organisations, with both the Output and Input indexes measuring prices.

-- Employment Changes – surveys such as the Household Labour Force Survey offers data regarding the rates of employment and unemployment as well as the hours worked and number of people employed in different industries
+- Employment changes – Surveys such as the Household Labor Force Survey offer data regarding the rates of employment and unemployment, as well as the hours worked and the number of people employed in different industries.

-- Trade Balance – the economies of both the United States and New Zealand is dependent upon international trading, however this is especially the case with New Zealand, with their main exports being wool, fish, vegetables and fruit, dairy produce and meat.
+- Trade balance – The economies of both the United States and New Zealand are dependent on international trading, but this is especially the case with New Zealand, with their main exports being wool, fish, vegetables and fruit, dairy produce and meat.

-Carry Trade and the NZD to USD Pair
+Carry Trading and the NZD to USD Pair

-The NZDUSD pair is a good choice for carry trades, in which an investor sells a currency that has a relatively low rate of interest and purchases one with a higher yield thus profiting from the interest rate differences.
-The OCR (Official Cash Rate) in New Zealand is only accelerating slowly over a long term period, while the Federal Reserve Bank has maintained its benchmarked rate, and while this difference in the country’s interest rates is maintained, the carry trade strategy is an excellent one for this currency pairing.
-This could, however, change in the future depending on both nations’ financial and economic policies and the pace and timing of any possible rate hike.
+The NZD/USD pair is a good choice for carry trades, in which an investor sells a currency that has a relatively low rate of interest and purchases one with a higher yield, thus profiting from the interest rate differences.
+The Official Cash Rate (OCR) in New Zealand only accelerates slowly over a long period, while the Federal Reserve Bank has maintained its benchmarked rate; and while this difference in the country’s interest rates is maintained, the carry trade strategy is an excellent one for this currency pairing.
+This could, however, change in the future depending on both nations’ financial and economic policies, and the pace and timing of any possible rate hike.